 Mike Featherstone, the left sociologist, writes: “For many academics in the social sciences and humanities, especially those influenced by cultural studies, what was seen as more important [than the possibility of a global culture] was to resist the violence of abstraction committed against the complexity of real life.”

 Too right, I add.

-Cease and desist orders should have been issued long ago against use of “wicked problems” in the practice of policy analysis and management.
-As for academics, they know that more nuanced sets of terms for complex policy problems are required than the originating “wicked” and “tame” dichotomy.
+Cease and desist orders should have been issued long ago against use of “wicked problems” so globally in the practice of policy analysis and management.
+As for academics, they too know that more nuanced sets of terms for complex policy problems are required than the originating “wicked” and “tame” dichotomy.